nobehong/script/README.md

 to fix teleprot if you go in the ground just reset

 for the auto win it is B and spacebar

+for the speed for mm2 you need to execute every time you die